sragli/ccm/README.md

 Correlation-based inference is widely used to deal with causal relationships.
 Unfortunately, these methods are not suitable to deal with nonlinear systems, since even a simple nonlinear process can produce "mirage correlations" [Sugihara et al. 2012] where variables appear to be correlated, but this correlation may vanish or even change sign over different time periods.
 Such transient correlations can produce the appearance of non-stationarity that can obscure any statistical association, and more importantly they can suggest that coupled variables are not causally related at all.
 Thus, in a linear system, just as "correlation does not imply causation", in a nonlinear system lack of correlation does not imply lack of causation.

 Convergent Cross Mapping (CCM) [Sugihara et al., 2012] is a technique based on dynamical systems theory.
 Its main purpose is to assess causal relationship between variables.
-The general idea of CCM is reconstructing system attractors from time series data [Takens, 1981], [Abarbanel, 1996], [Casdagli et al. 1991], [Sauer et al. 1991], [Deyle and Sugihara 2011].
+The general idea of CCM is reconstructing system attractors from time series data [Takens, 1981], [Abarbanel, 1996], [Sauer et al. 1991], [Deyle and Sugihara 2011].

 CCM works by constructing a shadow manifold from time series data of variables, one for each variable.
 These shadow manifolds are approximations of the original attractors.
 According to Taken's theorem, when different variables are present in the same dynamical system, their shadow manifolds are diffeomorphic to the original attractor (there is a 1:1 mapping between them).
 It means that if a variable influences to another variable, the shadow manifold of the dependent variable can be used to estimate values of the independent variable.
 This estimate is the _cross-map_.